fajarmf10/5th-semester/readme.md

 Another quote :
 > We're not together anymore, but i don't think i've ever completely stopped loving her.

+>The saddest thing in life is meeting someone you connect with immediately then realizing you will never ever see them again.

 Regards,

 **Fajar Maulana Firdaus**